-There is no specific age for when you should stop swaddling your baby.
-Some will be ready to progress beyond a swaddle after only a month or two, and some babies may enjoy swaddling until they are 6, 8 or 9 months old.
+The recommended age to stop swaddling is around 8 weeks old.
+Some will be ready to progress beyond a swaddle after only a month or two.
 The thing to watch for is the milestones.
 When they hit the following

 milestones, it is time to transition away from swaddling.

 While most babies love the feeling of being cocooned in a swaddle, some don’t.
 Some hate the feeling of being restricted.
 If your baby will not settle well when swaddled, or if they get more agitated when they are swaddled, then it’s time to stop.

 It is dangerous for your baby to sleep on their tummy while wrapped.
 The risk of SIDS increases by up to 7 times if a baby sleeps wrapped on its tummy.
 So, when your baby starts to show signs of rolling, it is time to transition out of the swaddle.
 When they first learn the skill of rolling to their tummy, they often cannot roll themselves back again.
 This results in an increased risk of suffocation.
 Transition away from the swaddle to prevent that risk.